agilebluefox/o-results/README.md

 # O-Results NodeJS Server

-Imports orienteering results from the O-Results App, stores the data, and renders reports for grading, analysis, and assessment
+This is the server and database portion for the O-Results application.
+It provides data models, RESTful API's for various routes, data validation and a customizable logging system.

 ## Technical Skills

-Express, Gulp, Mocha and Chai, MongoDB, Mongoose, Node, Node-Validator, Winston
+Express, Git/Github, Gulp, Mocha and Chai, MongoDB, Mongoose, Node, Node-Validator, Winston

 ## Breakdown